 We Have a Big Problem in the United States

-Despite making major gains in business, education and many other areas, women are still vastly underrepresented at all levels of government.
-Almost five times as many men hold elected office in the United States then women.
-The United States currently ranks 95th in the world in the number of women serving in their national legislatures.
+Despite making major gains in business, education and many other areas, American women are still vastly underrepresented at all levels of government.
+Women are more then half the population, but hold less than a third of elected offices.
+The United States currently ranks 97th in the world in the number of women serving in their national legislatures.
 We are behind Mexico, China and Pakistan.

 - Only 37 women have ever served as governor across the United States.